 The Art of Dining

 Dining together is an under-rated activity today.
-Sitting around a beautifully set dining table, sharing a meal together should be a regular activity but sadly it seems to have almost vanished from our lives.
+Sitting around a beautifully set dining table, sharing a meal together should be a regular activity.
+Sadly, it seems to have almost vanished from our lives.
 This is not to say that every day can be a fine dining day, but here are some suggestions as to how to recapture the art of dining in your home.

 Place settings